For professionals

 VIRK Vocational Rehabilitation Fund

-An integrated expert assessment must be carried out to determine the right to a disability pension or a partial disability pension, and therefore replaces the current disability assessment.
+An integrated expert assessment must be carried out to determine the right to a disability pension or partial disability pension.

-Rehabilitation or approved treatment whose aim is to promote increased skills for full or partial employment must be fully experienced before an integrated specialist assessment.
+Rehabilitation or recognised treatment aimed at promoting increased capacity for full or partial participation in employment must be fully exhausted before an integrated expert assessment is carried out.

 The requirement for an integrated expert assessment can be waived if it is deemed unnecessary.

-The integrated expert assessment is based on the concept of the ICF classification system, an international classification system for skills, disability and health.
+The integrated expert assessment is based on the ideology of the ICF classification system, the International Classification of Functioning, Disability and Health.

-skills are the result of an interaction between the individual's health and circumstances.
+Functioning is a result of the interaction between an individual's health condition and circumstances.

-A working group appointed by the Ministry of Social Affairs and Labor Market is responsible for the preparation of the integrated expert assessment.
-The Social Insurance Institution is responsible for carrying out the assessment.
+A working group appointed by the Ministry of Social Affairs and Labour is responsible for preparing the integrated expert assessment.
+The Social Insurance Administration is responsible for carrying out the assessment.

-Service providers have established a coordination team to promote continuity in services and allowances for individuals who require rehabilitation services from more than one provider.
+Service providers have established coordination teams to promote continuity in services and allowances for individuals who require services from more than one provider during their rehabilitation.

 The service providers are: